fbpx

 When you’re done adjusting your curves, there should be a significant difference in contrast between your original background image and your adjusted one.

-Step 4: Save A Copy Of Your Image As A PSD
+Step 4: Go To File > Save A Copy To Save Your Image As A PSD

-Once your saturated image is saved to your hard drive, delete the layer from the Layers panel.
-Click on the layer and then click on the Trash Can Icon
+Once your saturated image is saved to your hard drive, delete the layer from the Layers Panel by clicking on the layer and then clicking on the Trash Can Icon

 Step 5: Import Your Image And Convert It To A Smart Object